Animus Tier List

 Card Trick

-Apate throws cards, dealing 600% damage to a single target with a 100% chance to set the target’s Strike Prep back by 50%.
+Apate throws cards, dealing 600% damage to a single target with a 50% chance to inflict a 1-turn [Petrify] and a 100% to inflict 3 stack(s) of [Jokers Mark].

 Mirage Magic